schmaustech/ceph-on-hosted-cluster-blog/README.md

 rhel9   24m   Running   True
 ~~~

+Now I want to be able to access the virtual machine from the outside.
+Since I specified masquerade network in my virtual machine definition I need to expose the virtual machines ssh port via a nodeport service.
+I can use the virtctl command to execute this.

 ~~~bash
 $ virtctl expose vm rhel9 --port=22 --name=rhel9-vm-ssh --type=NodePort
 Service rhel9-vm-ssh successfully exposed for vm rhel9
 ~~~

+Now lets validate that the ssh service is setup.

 ~~~bash
 $ oc get svc rhel9-vm-ssh
 NAME           TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)        AGE rhel9-vm-ssh   NodePort   172.31.213.184   <none>        22:31551/TCP   19s
 ~~~

+WIth the service setup we should now be able to ssh to the host from outside of the hosted cluster.
+However before we do this lets take a look at the virctl console command and see if we can login to he virtual machine via the console.
+Once logged in I will run a few commands to show we are on the virtual machine.

 ~~~bash
 $ virtctl console rhel9